chili-epfl/emotional-manager/README.md

 # Emotional-manager

 Emotion-action framework for nao.
 Takes a point in a 2D map (valence and arousal) as input and shows a behaviour according to it.
 Modifies arms, torso and head positions, as well as eyes LED colors and speech pitch and volume.
+The marker in the valence-arousal map is modified according to real time information such as quatity of movement, proximity, gaze direction or saliency.

 ## Installation